If you do most of the shopping for your household, you should use shopping reward apps.

 On the surface, both Fetch Rewards and Ibotta look quite similar.
 After all, both apps let you scan shopping receipts to earn points as a form of cash back.

-But, there are several key differences between these leading reward apps that might make one app superior for you depending on your shopping habits.
+Plus, there are several key differences between these leading reward apps that might make one app superior for you depending on your shopping habits.

 1. Availability & Partners